Efficient Analysis of Large iSamples Dataset from Zenodo

 • CORS Handling: Automatic fallback for cross-origin restrictions

-Fallback dataset (if CORS blocked): - Type: Generated demo data with realistic structure - Size: 10K records with same schema and representative geographic distribution - Purpose: Demonstrates all analytical techniques with faster loading
+Fallback dataset (if remote data fails): - Type: Generated demo data with realistic structure - Size: 10K records with same schema and representative geographic distribution - Purpose: Demonstrates all analytical techniques with faster loading

 viewof test_input = Inputs.range([1, 100], {